JohannesBuchner/nway/README.rst

      *--mag-radius* specifies the search radius in arcsec.

 The final catalogue (*--out*) contains all input catalogues, and additional separation and probability columns.
-It can be trimmed using *--min-prob*.
+The catalogue can be trimmed using *--min-prob*.
 A flag is added for the most probable match for the primary catalogue (1), and secondary, comparably good solutions (2, *--acceptable-prob*)